-Tofu is often unfairly thought of as being bland and tasteless, but as tofu masters Tofuture show us, that’s certainly not the case when you get to grips with the best way to marinate your block.
+Tofu is often unfairly thought of as being bland and tasteless, but as tofu masters Tofuture show us, that’s certainly not the case when you get to grips with how to marinate tofu.

-- Before you marinade, press your tofu according to this pressing guideline.
-If you don’t own a tofu press: drain the tofu for at least 15 minutes, then wrap the tofu in kitchen towel and place on a hard, flat surface like a chopping board.
+- Before you marinade, press your tofu according to this guide on how to press tofu guideline.
+If you don’t own a tofu press: drain the tofu for at least 15 minutes, then wrap the tofu in a kitchen towel and place it on a hard, flat surface like a chopping board.
 Place another chopping board on top of the tofu, and balance something heavy, like a cast iron pan, on top to press the block of tofu.
 Leave for 15 minutes.

 - When pressed, cut the block into cubes (good for stir-fries and salads) or strips, about ½ cm thick.

 - Mix the ingredients for your marinade together in a sealable container and add tofu pieces, making sure they are fully covered by the liquid.
 Leave in the fridge and return to the marinating tofu at least once to shake the container.